 Ever had bad tenants?
 You aren't alone!
 They don't pay their rent on time.
 They cause neighbor complaints for noise or roach infestations.
 They owe you a small fortune in late fees.
 They let unauthorized people sublet.
 They terminate the lease early without telling you or paying the penalty.
 And when they leave... you realize you've rented to BAD TENANTS who clearly never owned a mop or knew how to use one.
 Frustrating??
 Definitely!!!
 And if you're a landlord or looking to become one, odds are you'll have some bad tenants of your own at some point.

 While we would LOVE to share the NAMES of our Worst Tenants, we can't.
-We'd get sued.
-And you can't share the names of your worst tenants either (even though we'd all LOVE to know WHO NOT TO RENT TO)!
-We do, however, have TONS of photos and stories from our own experiences, and past experiences of our clients, to share with you.
+We can, however, share TONS of photos and stories from our own experiences, and past experiences of our clients and give REAL WORLD SOLUTIONS for how to avoid and deal with bad tenants as effectively as possible.

 TOP FIVE WAYS PEOPLE BECOME BAD TENANTS